LogsByMahdi/Wireshark_Log_Analysis/02_Ethernet_Frames/Ethernet_Frames_Analysis.md

 #

-# \## Background / Scenario
+# \## Background

 # When upper-layer protocols communicate, data flows down the OSI layers and is encapsulated into a Layer 2 frame.

+#

 # For Ethernet LANs, encapsulation uses the \*\*Ethernet II\*\* frame format.

 #

 # In this lab, I analyzed Ethernet II frames using Wireshark to understand:

 # \- Frame fields (destination, source, type, data, FCS)

 # \- ARP request/reply traffic

 # \- ICMP (ping) traffic between hosts

 # \- Differences between local and remote traffic

 #